The Nine Best Kayaking Spots Across Sydney

 ROSE BAY, EASTERN SUBURBS

 From Rose Bay, you have two options for a day on the water.
 On one hand, you can cling to the calm, shallow waters near the shore, travelling either northeast towards Vaucluse or west towards Point Piper.
 On the other, you can grit your teeth and make your way across the deep blue for Shark Island.
 Go on a weekday and there's every chance you'll have the island all to yourself.
 You need a National Park entry ticket to land, which is doable for seven bucks by calling ahead.
-Kayaks are available at Rose Bay Aquatic Hire, with two-hour bookings costing $40 for a single and $80 for doubles.
+Kayaks are available at Rose Bay Aquatic Hire, with one-hour bookings costing $25 for a single and $50 for doubles.

 WORONORA RIVER, SUTHERLAND SHIRE